AnyLog-co/documentation/queries.md

 | :e | Scientific format |
 | :+ | Places the plus sign to the left most position |

-The following examples provide number formatting with padding for int and floats:
+The following examples provide number formatting with padding for int and float:
 | Example  | details |
 | ---- | -----------------|
 | :.3f | float with digits length  |